-Here are some display photos at Te Puna Library.
+Come in and see our display at Te Puna Library.

-Use the hashtag #nzfijianlanguageweek to follow the events on social media.
+Use the hashtag #nztokelaulanguageweek to follow the events on social media.

 For more information, visit these websites: